-- (1) To elect the Board's nominees, Ralph H. "Randy" Thurman, C. Russell Trenary III and Julian Gangolli to the Board of Directors as Class III Directors to hold office until the 2025 Annual Meeting of Stockholders. - (2) To ratify the selection by the Audit Committee of the Board of Directors of KPMG LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2022. - (3) A non-binding advisory vote on the compensation of Outlook Therapeutics Inc.'s named executive officers. - (4) A non-binding advisory vote on the frequency of future advisory votes on the compensation of Outlook Therapeutics Inc.'s named executive officers. - (5) To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.
+- To elect the Board's nominees, Yezan Haddadin, Kurt J. Hilzinger and Faisal G. Sukhtian, to the Board of Directors as Class I Directors to hold office until the 2026 Annual Meeting of Stockholders. - (2) To approve the amendment of Outlook Therapeutics, Inc.'s Amended and Restated Certificate of Incorporation to increase the total number of shares of our common stock authorized for issuance from 325,000,000 shares to 425,000,000 shares. - (3) To approve the potential issuance in excess of 19.99% of our outstanding common stock upon the conversion of an outstanding convertible note at less than the "minimum price" under Nasdaq Listing Rule 5635, if required pursuant to the terms of the convertible note. - (4) To ratify the selection by the Audit Committee of the Board of Directors of KPMG LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2023. - (5) A non-binding advisory vote on the compensation of Outlook Therapeutics, Inc.'s named executive officers. - (6) To conduct any other business properly brought before the Annual Meeting and any adjournment or postponement thereof.